sous-chefs/aws/README.md

 #### Actions:

-- `add`: Adds tags to a resource, but don't update the values of existing tags
+- `add` - Add tags to a resource.
-- `update`: Add tags to a resource and update any existing values
+- `update` - Add or modify existing tags on a resource -- this is the default action.
-- `remove`: Remove tags from a resource if the value matches
+- `remove` - Remove tags from a resource, but only if the specified values match the existing ones.
-- `force_remove`: Remove tags from a resource regardless of their value
+- `force_remove` - Remove tags from a resource, regardless of their values.

 #### Properties:

 - `aws_secret_access_key`, `aws_access_key` and optionally `aws_session_token` - required, unless using IAM roles for authentication.
-- `region` - The AWS region containing the resource to tag.
-Default: The current region of the node when running in AWS or us-east-1 if the node is not in AWS.
+- `tags` - a hash of key value pairs to be used as resource tags, (e.g. `{ "Name" => "foo", "Environment" => node.chef_environment }`,) required.
-- `resource_id` - The resource ID to attach the tags to.
-If not provided the resource name will be used
+- `resource_id` - resources whose tags will be modified.
+The value may be a single ID as a string or multiple IDs in an array.
+If no `resource_id` is specified the name attribute will be used.

 #### Examples: